duluca/lemon-mart/README.md

 ### Swagger Mock Server
 Swagger, in a yaml/json format, establishes a data contract between the front-end and back-end.
 Using code generators, you can create a mock server that responds to requests with auto-generated or customized data.
 A sample server can be found here: https://github.com/duluca/lemon-mart-swagger-server.
+- `npm run mock:start` to build a production optimized version of the app, running on port 8080, connected to the mock server.
+- `npm run mock:stop` to stop

 ## Developers
 ### Pre-requisites